Showing 11 - 20 out of 185 results

 Centre for Social Media, Tech and Democracy

-The Center for Social Media, Tech and Democracy has been established as part of the Media Agreement 2023-2026.
-The Center contributes knowledge about users' mental well-being, about the importance and consequences of tech giants for Danish media, and about the impact the spread of misinformation and disinformation on digital platforms has on the democratic conversation.
+The Centre for Social Media, Tech and Democracy has been established as part of the Media Agreement 2023-2026.
+The Centre contributes knowledge about users' mental well-being, about the importance and consequences of tech giants for Danish media, and about the impact the spread of misinformation and disinformation on digital platforms has on the democratic conversation.

 Certificate Gütesiegel Lern-Apps